ZGrauer/Movie-Website/README.txt

   opened in your default browser.
 Steps 1 through 4 are not required once the fresh_tomatoes.html file has been generated, fresh_tomatoes.html can be opened directly.

+  If you wish to change the displayed movies, edit movie_title_list on line 20 of start_website.py.
+Then simply run file start_website.py again to generate a new *.HTML file.

   License
   -------